-Accrual Concept of Accounting
+Accrual Concept of Accounting: Definition

-The accrual concept of accounting is based on the economic premise that profits are best measured by changes in owner’s equity between the beginning and the end of any accounting period.
+The accrual concept of accounting is based on the economic premise that profits are best measured by changes in owners’ equity between the beginning and the end of any accounting period.

-But it cannot be said that the claim of any outsider (i.e. liabilities) will increase because of such an increase in assets.
+But it cannot be said that the claim of an outsider (i.e. liabilities) will increase because of such an increase in assets.
 Accordingly, revenues are accounted for as increases in owners’ equity.

-However, we know that in order to affect sales, a business enterprise has to incur expenses.
+However, to generate sales, a business enterprise has to incur expenses.
 In such cases, the assets will decrease, and here again, it cannot be said that outsiders will accept their original claims at lower value due to the decrease in assets.

-It is, therefore, wrong in the accounting sense to label sales as “income” because such an accounting treatment does not take into account the expenses required t? be incurred, before the sales revenue is properly adjusted to income for the period.
+It is, therefore, wrong in the accounting sense to label sales as “income” because such an accounting treatment does not take into account the expenses to be incurred before the sales revenue is properly adjusted to income for the period.

-This will be the case only if expenses incurred for earning revenues during the current accounting period are less than revenues earned during the period.
+This will be the case only if expenses incurred to generate revenues during the current accounting period are less than revenues earned during the period.
 Receipts either by way of cash or other assets merely represent the settling of a claim.